Tax Guide for Sellers of Firearm and Ammunition Products

 Registering a Firearm from a California Private Party Seller

-When a California private party seller brings a firearm to a CFD and requests that they find a buyer, the CFD is considered the consignee and retailer of the firearm and is liable for the sales tax and the CFET on the subsequent sale of the firearm.
+When a California private party seller brings a firearm to a CFD and asks that they find a buyer, the CFD is considered the consignee and retailer of the firearm and is liable for the sales tax and the CFET on the later sale of the firearm.

 Gun Clubs, Memberships, and Giveaways

-If you operate a gun club or shooting range and sell ammunition, firearms, food, or other property to your members for a separate price, you are the retailer of those items, and those sales are subject to sales tax and the CFET.
+If you operate a gun club or shooting range and sell ammunition, firearms, food, or other property to your members for a separate price, you are the retailer of those items.
+Those retail sales are subject to sales tax, and your retail sales of firearm products are subject to the CFET.
 You may purchase these items without sales tax by issuing your vendor a resale certificate.
 See the Sales for Resale section above.

 Membership fees and dues paid by members solely for the use of the facilities of a gun club or shooting range are generally not subject to sales and use tax or the CFET.
-However, when a gun club or shooting range provides tangible personal property with the purchase of a membership, such as a “free” shotgun or rifle to entice a customer into joining, then the gun club or shooting range is the retailer of that property and owes both sales tax and the CFET on the fair retail selling price.
+However, when a gun club or shooting range provides tangible personal property with the purchase of a membership, such as a “free” shotgun or rifle to entice a customer to join, then the gun club or shooting range is the retailer of that property and owes sales tax on the fair retail selling price.

 Out-of-State Sellers

-If you are an out-of-state FFL dealer, you may be required to register with us for a seller's permit if you are a retailer engaged in business in California.
+If you are an out-of-state FFL dealer and a retailer engaged in business in California, you may be required to register with us for a seller's permit.
 Out-of-state retailers are not required to register with us for a CFET certificate of registration.
 A retailer “engaged in business in this state” specifically includes, but is not limited to, any of the following:

-• Any retailer maintaining, occupying, or using, permanently or temporarily, directly, indirectly, or through a subsidiary or agent, by whatever name called, an office, place of distribution, sales or sample room or place, warehouse or storage place, or other place of business.
+- Any retailer maintaining, occupying, or using (permanently or temporarily, directly, indirectly, or through a subsidiary or agent, by whatever name called) an office, place of distribution, sales or sample room or place, warehouse or storage place, or other place of business in California.

-• Any retailer deriving rentals from a lease of tangible personal property situated in this state.
+- Any retailer earning rental income from a lease of tangible personal property situated in California.

-• Any retailer that owns or leases real property or personal property such as machinery and equipment, furniture, or computer servers in this state.
+- Any retailer that owns or leases real property or personal property (such as machinery and equipment, furniture, or computer servers) in California.

-• Beginning April 1, 2019, any retailer that has total combined sales of tangible personal property for delivery in this state by the retailer and all people related to the retailer that exceeded five hundred thousand dollars ($500,000) in the preceding or current calendar year.
-(See Use Tax Collection Requirements Based on Sales Into California Due to the Wayfair Decision.)
+- Any retailer that has total combined sales of tangible personal property for delivery in California by the retailer and all people related to the retailer that exceeded five hundred thousand dollars ($500,000) in the preceding or current calendar year.
+For information, see Use Tax Collection Requirements Based on Sales into California Due to the Wayfair Decision.

 If you are an out-of-state FFL seller and your only presence in California is for conventions or trade shows, you are not considered to be engaged in business in California if:

-• Your presence in this state is not for more than 15 days during any 12-month period, and
+- Your presence in this state is for 15 days or fewer during any 12-month period, and

-For more information, please see our Tax Guide for Out-of-State Retailers.
+For more information, see our Tax Guide for Out-of-State Retailers.